 In February, 2008, Gil Garcetti, former Los Angeles County District Attorney, spoke to a group called Salon Forum, a gathering of women founded by Barbara Goldberg.
-Inspired by Garcetti's call to action, Ms. Goldberg went on to form an organization dedicated to raising money to drill wells that would provide rural villages in West Africa with safe water.
-At its inception, the organization's fiscal sponsor was the highly respected Pacific Institute of Oakland, California, a nonprofit water research organization.
+Inspired by Garcetti's call to action, Barbara went on to form an organization dedicated to raising money to drill wells that would provide rural villages in Niger, West Africa with safe water.

 An in-country partner was necessary to oversee the practical, operational aspects of drilling wells in Niger.
-Based on its extensive experience and expertise in West Africa as well as a proven track record of fully sustainable projects, World Vision (WV) was selected as its partner on the ground.
+Based on its extensive experience and expertise in West Africa as well as a proven track record of fully sustainable projects, World Vision (WV) was selected as Wells Bring Hope's partner on the ground.

 On July 27, 2010 Wells Bring Hope became a 501(c)(3).
-100% of all donations go directly to drilling wells and are matched by our partner World Vision.
+It chose to incorporate a highly responsible financial model, directing 100% of all donations to drilling wells, money that is matched dollar for dollar by our partner World Vision.